Tsorins: History

+Tsorin society, like the Khamkhin society, was formed from the former "Galgai society" as a result of the transfer (appearance) of rural government to the village Tsori.

 In 1832, due to the collaboration of Ingush with Kazi-Mulla and the murder of a bailiff, Rozen led a punitive expedition on Ingush and went through Dzheyrakh and Metskhal around Khamkhi and Tsori.
 During the Caucasian War, Tsorins (as well as other Ingush societies) were considered half-conquered by the Russian Empire.
 This was witnessed by Russian cavalry colonel and military-historian of German background, A. L. Zisserman, who in 1848 went through Tsori and reported that he had to stealthily pass it and follow precautions.
-After the end of Caucasian war, Tsorins were part of Ingushkiy okrug.
+After the end of Caucasian war, Tsorins were part of Ingushskiy Okrug.

 In 1883, Tsorin society consisted completely of Ghalghaï (Ingush).

 Composition

 Tsorin society consisted of following settlements: